Call for Proposals – NEWCA 2013

 4. Type of session (i.e., individual presentation, panel presentation, roundtable discussion, workshop presentation)

 5. Specific audiovisual and technical requests (NOTE: Presenters should plan to bring their own laptop computers)

 6. Plans for encouraging interaction and involving the audience in the presentation.
 This may be included in the presentation description.

 Proposals will be evaluated on the basis of relevance to the conference theme and application to a broad audience of writing center tutors and administrators.
 Submissions will also be reviewed on the basis of originality (novel perspectives, approaches, and methods), interactivity (audience participation vs. oral delivery of an essay), and clarity.

-Electronically submit your proposal by December 31, 2011, to the chair of the NEWCA Proposal Reading Committee, John Hall, at firstname.lastname@example.org.
+Electronically submit your proposal by January 4, 2012, to the co-chair of the NEWCA Proposal Reading Committee, Susan DeRosa, at email@example.com.
 You may submit your proposal as an MS Word attachment or in the body of the email.
-For more information about submitting proposals, please contact John Hall via the above email address or call him at 617-358-1073.
+For more information about submitting proposals, please contact Susan at the address above.

 For More Information

 For more information about the conference, registration, or scholarship opportunities, including the 2013 NEWACC meeting held at the conference, visit NEWCA ONLINE at http://northeastwca.org

 For other questions related to the conference, email the NEWCA chair, Harry Denny, at firstname.lastname@example.org, or call him at (718) 390-4158.